fmstacco/its4kids/README.md

 ### Add, Update and Delete Play Idea

+Please click on the link below to see the **Add, Update and Delete a Play Idea page** for large screen and mobile:

 <details><summary><b>Add a Play Idea</b></summary><br>

-Please click on the link below to see the *Add a Play Idea page* for large screen and mobile:

 <summary><b>Large Screen</b></summary>